 Have you settled for a relationship that is “less than” what you truly deserve and desire?
 Have you tried getting some help but have given up because whatever you tried didn’t work?
 Are you simply tolerating the emotional pain and chaos because you don’t know what else to do?

-In this video, Dr. Hawkins talks about how to save your marriage with an intervention.
+Dr. Hawkins talks about how to save your marriage with an intervention.
 If you are ready to stop coping with your pain and do something about it, watch the video to find out what is needed to disrupt your current situation and create real change.

 How to Save Your Marriage With An Intervention